open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 to all metric events that happened before the call.

 Accumulations MUST be computed during Collect using a _synchronized move_ operation on the Aggregator.
-This operation atomically copies the Aggregator and resets it to the zero state, so that each Aggregator immediately begins accumulating events for the next collection period while the current one is processed.
+This operation, using some kind of synchronization, copies the current Aggregator and resets it to the zero state, so that each Aggregator immediately begins accumulating events for the next collection period while the current one is processed.
 An Accumulation is defined as the synchronously-copied Aggregator combined with the